Optimized Expression Strains

 Deletion of the DE3 prophage from E. coli expression strain BL21(DE3) and pgl gene knock-in

-To address this problem, 89% of the DE3 prophage sequence was removed from the genome of the E. coli expression strain BL21(DE3).
-The optimized strain T7E1 shows no phage activity yet maintains the consistent bacterial growth and heterologous protein expression productivity of its parent strain, BL21(DE3).
+Solution: To solve this problem, 89% of the DE3 prophage sequence was removed from the genome of E. coli BL21(DE3).
+The resulting optimized strain T7E1 has no risk of phage activity yet maintains the consistent bacterial growth and heterologous protein expression productivity of its parent strain, BL21(DE3).

-E. coli B strains are pgl-deficient, a mutation that can be traced back to a UV-induced deletion of the galM-ybhJ locus found in the parental strain E. coli B707.
+Problem: E. coli B strains are pgl-deficient, a mutation that can be traced back to a UV-induced deletion of the galM-ybhJ locus found in the parental strain E. coli B707.
 The pgl gene encodes the enzyme 6-phosphogluconolactonase (PGL), which catalyzes hydrolysis of 6-phosphogluconolactone to 6-phosphogluconate.
 Loss of PGL enzymatic activity negatively impacts E. coli metabolism and leads to non-specific protein gluconoylation.
 In the absence of PGL, its electrophilic substrate (6-phosphogluconolactone) accumulates, which leads to random protein gluconoylation.
 In wildtype BL21(DE3), 6.4% of recombinantly expressed protein was shown to have undesired gluconoylation.
-Thus, the pgl gene in T7E1 (see above) was repaired, creating the strain T7E2.
-In the optimized strain T7E2, recombinantly expression protein showed no undesired gluconoylation¹.

 ¹ Noll S, Reyelt J, Rysiok T, Kellner R, Güssow D, Jäkel S, Hager S and Kranz H, 2013, Gezielte Optimierung von Escherichia coli BL21(DE3), Biospektrum, 19, 211